- Data Warehousing Tutorial

 While loading it may be required to perform simple transformations.
 After this has been completed we are in position to do the complex checks.
 Suppose we are loading the EPOS sales transaction we need to perform the following checks:

-Strip out all the columns that are not required within the warehouse.
+- Strip out all the columns that are not required within the warehouse.

-Convert all the values to required data types.
+- Convert all the values to required data types.

 Warehouse Manager Architecture

-The warehouse manager includes the following:
+A warehouse manager includes the following −

-The Controlling process
+- The controlling process

-Stored procedures or C with SQL
+- Stored procedures or C with SQL

 Operations Performed by Warehouse Manager